abusaeed2433/JavaBasic/README.md

-## Main java topic in simple & short ways
+## CF java topic in simple & short ways

 ### Prerequisites:
 - Basic programming knowledge in languages such as `C` or `C++`,